Closed approximate subgroups: compactness, amenability and approximate lattices: A closed-approximate-subgroup theorem

 \subsection{Globalisation in Hausdorff Topological Groups}

 We start by proving a general form of Theorem \ref{Theorem: Closed-approximate-subgroup theorem Lie group form}.

-\begin{theorem} Let $\L$ be a compact approximate subgroup of a Hausdorff topological group $G$.
-There is a locally compact group $H$, an injective continuous group homomorphism $\phi:H \rightarrow G$ and a compact symmetric neighbourhood of the identity $V$ that generates $H$ such that $\phi(V)=\L^2$. \end{theorem}
+\begin{theorem} Let $\L$ be a compact approximate subgroup of a Hausdorff topological group $G$ and $\Gamma$ a subgroup that contains $\Lambda$ and commensurates it.
+There is a locally compact group $H$, an injective continuous group homomorphism $\phi:H \rightarrow G$ and a compact symmetric neighbourhood of the identity $V$ that generates $H$ such that $\phi(V)=\L^2$ and $\phi(H)=\Gamma$. \end{theorem}

 The key observation needed to prove Theorem \ref{Theorem: Closed-approximate-subgroup theorem general form} is the fact that locally a closed approximate subgroup behaves like a group.

 \begin{lemma} Let $\L$ be a closed approximate subgroup of a locally compact group $G$ and let $\Xi$ be a subset covered by finitely many left-translates of $\L$.
 There is a neighbourhood of the identity $U(\Xi) \subset G$ such that :